AASB-Tech/Flashlyf/docs/DIRECTORY_STRUCTURE_DOCS.md

 Independent React hooks that can be used in React components.

+### /frontend_web/shared/providers

+Providers that can used troughout the app.
+Most are placed in the root layout in `frontend_web/app/layout.js`

 ### /frontend_web/shared/utils

 Utility functions that can be used troughout the app.